padlokk/ignition/docs/ref/rsb/HOWTO_HUB.md

 - **Compose Flexibly**: Mix lite and full variants based on actual project needs, not theoretical maximums
 - **Optimize Continuously**: Regular profiling of build times and binary sizes guides optimal feature selection

+### The Shaped Export Philosophy

+Hub shapes exports strategically based on usage and value:

+- **High-Value Shaping**: Packages with 5+ project usage get curated convenience layers
+- **Feature Gating**: Optional functionality (derive macros, lite/full variants) controlled at hub level
+- **Convenience Without Opinions**: Type aliases and explicit re-exports improve developer experience
+- **Combined Modules**: Related packages (anyhow + thiserror) unified when always used together
+- **Simple When Sufficient**: Low-usage dependencies remain direct re-exports without overhead

-Hub: *One crate to rule them all, one crate to find them, one crate to bring them all, and in the ecosystem bind them - but with clear separation between internal and external, and intelligent defaults that scale from lean to powerful.* 📦✨⚡
+Hub: *One crate to rule them all, one crate to find them, one crate to bring them all, and in the ecosystem bind them - but with clear separation between internal and external, intelligent defaults that scale from lean to powerful, and curated convenience layers where they matter most.* 📦✨⚡